 1. You Learn the Skills Necessary to be an Effective Leader

-“I have been able to implement improved leadership approaches when coaching employees, I have a better understanding of forecasting and budget creation and I have been able to apply evidence-based practice in change management,” says MSN alumna and Ambulatory Cardiology Clinic Manager at Texas Children’s Hospital, Diana Harter.
+“I have been able to implement improved leadership approaches when coaching employees, I have a better understanding of forecasting and budget creation and I have been able to apply evidence-based practice in change management,” says MSN alumna Diana Carter, an ambulatory cardiology clinic manager at Texas Children’s Hospital.

-2. You’ll Find This Program is Designed With You in Mind
+2. You’ll Find This Nursing Executive Leadership Program is Designed With You in Mind

 “When I called Chamberlain, I found out that the courses were 8 weeks long and that students were only required to take one course at a time.
 Given my busy work schedule, I thought that this approach was feasible.
-I also liked the online approach and appreciated the weekly deadlines,” says Harter.
+I also liked the online approach and appreciated the weekly deadlines,” Harter said.

-“This program was manageable with a full-time job as well as being a mom to two young children,” adds Weldon.
+Weldon agrees.
+“This program was manageable with a full-time job as well as being a mom to two young children,” she said.